seviet/landingpage/vsphere/refarch-main.md

 Replicated storage between sites is assumed.
 Datastores must be common to all hosts in a cluster for seamless operation, or else VMs will become trapped on the hosts mapped to specific datastores and won't vMotion away for maintenance or move for DRS.

 An interesting strategy for this model to ensure high availability for PCF is to keep a record of how many hosts are in a cluster and deploy enough copies of a PCF job in that AZ to ensure survivability in a site loss.
 This means placing large, odd numbers of jobs (such as consul) in the cluster so that at least two are left on either site in the event of a loss of site.
 In a four host cluster, this would call for five consul job VMs, so each site has at least two if not the third.
-DRS anti-magnatism rules can be used here (set at the IaaS level) to force like VMs apart for best effect.
+DRS anti-affinity rules can be used here (set at the IaaS level) to force like VMs apart for best effect.

 Also, lots of smaller Diego Cells are recommended over a few, very large Diego Cells.

+Network traffic is a challenge in this scenario, as app traffic may enter at any point in either site's connection points, but can only leave at a designated gateway.
+Thus, it's possible to have apps servicing traffic coming from either East or West but only appearing to respond via West (as in the diagram) causing a "trombone effect" of traffic doubling across datacenter links.
+The architect should consider the impact of hosting apps that may land in East only to have the traffic flow out of West.

 *__Multi-Datacenter vSphere With Combined East/West Clusters__*

 In this approach, the architect is drawing capacity from the two sites independently and offering clusters of this capacity to PCF in distinct sets.
 This could yield vSphere Clusters always in pairs (East & West), so honoring PCF's need to deploy in odd numbers can become problematic.

+One strategy here would be to effectively double the standard approach at the beginning of this material, yielding six total clusters, three from each side.
+While this seems like a whole lot of gear to apply to PCF, you could argue that in a BC/DR type of scenario, doubling everything is exactly the point.

+Another strategy is to use the Single Cluster approach from above, where you have three resource pools in one cluster per site, yielding six AZs to PCF but only using one actual cluster of capacity from each site.
+This approach won't scale as readily but does have the benefit of drawing capacity from only one cluster, which is east to provision with only a few hosts.

+Storage replication in this case is less critical as the assumption is there are enough AZs from either side to survive a failure and vSphere HA isn't needed to recover the installation.